 If you’d like to follow The Killers’ lead, you can donate to Support Act, a charity which supports music workers (artists, crew, staffers, composers, roadies, techies, managers and more) impacted by the coronavirus pandemic.
 Support Act have recently announced a campaign designed to help the Australian Music Industry at this time, called ‘The Sound of Silence’ (SOS), which encourages those who are in a position to do so to donate to Support Act, allowing them to provide crisis relief services to all those affected during this time.

 It’s also important to continue to stream, share and buy music, as by doing so you are keeping music sales alive in a time when bands/artists are unable to self-promote at events and touring is temporarily halted.

 You could also buy merchandise from your favourite artists – many have online stores and there are websites like SoundMerch and Band T-Shirts who stock merch from heaps of amazing artists.
 By buying merch, you’re giving the artist and their business a boost in a time when they might be struggling.

 Australia’s music industry came together and united over the last few months throughout the bushfire relief and recovery, and it’s important that we continue to do just that as we face uncertainty over what’s to come in the next few weeks and months and support each other in any way we can.

 - Sound of Silence (SOS) - buy one of the two limited edition SOS t-shirts (with all proceeds going to Support Act).

-- Stream live, follow and listen to Aussie artists taking part in Isol-Aid festival Saturday 28 and Sunday 29 from midday.
+- Stream live, follow and listen to Aussie artists taking part in Isol-Aid festival (a weekly, virtual festival).
 Any donations made will go towards Support Act.

 - Keep your tickets – if you have a rescheduled event, try and make sure that you hold on to your tickets.
 All tickets purchased for the original date remain valid for the rescheduled shows.